-Every school in Santa Barbara County has a campus safety plan to help ensure the protection of all young people.
+Every school in Santa Barbara County has a campus safety plan to help ensure the protection of all children.

 In addition, prevention programs are also is use at most schools: peace education, conflict resolution, anger management, peer mediation, and lockdown drills, to name a few.

 Clearly there are no guarantees that these programs can address all the concerns of educators, parents, and community members as they continue to monitor the safety of all students.